MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/northwind-orders-canvas-part1.md

 ---
-title: 'Build Northwind Orders (Canvas): Part 1, Orders list | Microsoft Docs'
+title: 'Create a list of orders in a canvas app | Microsoft Docs'
-description: Build the Canvas version of Northwind Orders
+description: Create a list of orders in a canvas app to manage data for Northwind Traders
 author: gregli-msft
 manager: kvivek
 ms.service: powerapps